 Additionally, they say I have relied on some specific and rare situations and that there are no inherent design defects in its general application.
 (I’d suggest a good example of a “general application” may be one orientation per string with minimal shade.)

 As indicated previously, I have no issue with SolarEdge.
 If my experience demonstrated to me that their products were performing without problems arising, I would say so.
 If things improve, I will report that.
 I will continue to engage with SolarEdge on these issues in the hope of a better outcome for everyone.

 The SolarEdge optimiser solution has, in theory, some technical advantages: optimisation in the shade, rapid shutdown, panel level monitoring.

 The new HD Wave is a redesigned and in theory more efficient.
 SolarEdge believes they have solved a significant problem by replacing electrolytic with film capacitors.
 However, the industry does not entirely agree this problem needed to be solved.
-SolarEdge admits the optimiser failures have been bad.
+SolarEdge does not admit the optimiser failures is bad.
 But the failure rate I have seen is worse than bad.
-If our experience is representative of the position more generally, we also suspect the full extent of failures has not been reported as a result of restricted access to monitoring and an alert system that is not fully working.
+I also suspect the full extent of failures has not been reported as a result of restricted access to monitoring and an alert system that is not fully working.

 SolarEdge has an inherent design problem in many applications because of a fixed string voltage and low SolarEdge optimiser voltage.
 We can sometimes solve this with longer strings, more expensive optimisers, and an experienced SolarEdge designer.